Anne Keothavong: 2005

 Keothavong recovered well from her injury and returned to action ahead of schedule in March at the $10k tournament in Sunderland where she suffered a three-set first-round defeat by Verdiana Verardi.
 She then immediately reached three successive $10k finals; the first in Bolton and the second two in Bath.
 She won the first two by beating Veronika Chvojková and Claire Peterzan, respectively, and lost the third to compatriot, Melanie South.
 The first of the two tournaments in Bath was also the only time Keothavong competed with her sister Lena in doubles on the ITF Circuit.
 They reached the quarterfinals together.
 In late April, Keothavong competed in the Fed Cup and helped Britain avoid relegation from the Africa/Europe Zone Group I by beating Caroline Wozniacki to help Britain beat Denmark.
 This meant that although they lost ties against Serbia and Montenegro and Slovenia, they avoided a place in the relegation play-offs for another year.

-In May, she reached the semifinals of a $25k event in Monzón where she lost to Angelique Kerber.
-She was then given a wildcard into the main draw of the Birmingham Classic where she lost to Laura Granville in the first round.
+In May, Keothavong reached the semifinals of a $25k event in Monzón where she lost to Angelique Kerber.
+She was then given a wildcard into the main draw of the Birmingham Classic but she lost to Laura Granville in the first round.
 This was followed by a wildcard into the Eastbourne qualifying tournament where Arantxa Parra Santonja defeated her in the first round.
-After this, another wildcard allowed Keothavong entry into the main draw of the Wimbledon Championships where she faced Mariana Díaz Oliva in the first round and lost in straight sets.
+After this, another wildcard allowed Keothavong entry into the main draw of Wimbledon where she faced Mariana Díaz Oliva in the first round and lost in straight sets.

-After Wimbledon, Keothavong competed on the ITF Circuit for the rest of the year (except when she reached the second round of the Tier-III event, the Bell Challenge, where she lost to Sofia Arvidsson) and won two more titles.
-The first was in Nottingham, a $10k event, where she beat Karen Paterson in a three-set final and the second was a $25k tournament in Lagos where she defeated Maša Zec Peškirič to win the title.
+Keothavong competed on the ITF Circuit for the rest of the year (except when she reached the second round of the Tier-III event, the Bell Challenge, where she lost to Sofia Arvidsson) and won two more titles.
+The first was in Nottingham where she beat Karen Paterson in a three-set final, and the second was a $25k tournament in Lagos where she defeated Maša Zec Peškirič to win the title.
 She also reached one more $25k final this year, also in Lagos, where she lost to Petra Cetkovská in three sets.
 Her year-end ranking for 2005 was world No. 239.